Despite the name, the long-term effects of mild traumatic brain injury can be anything but mild.

 Migraines, dizziness, depression and cognitive impairments are just a few of the symptoms that accompany a mild TBI, and these symptoms can last for months, sometimes years, post-injury.

-Even though it might be scary to think about, knowing and preparing for these symptoms is an important first step towards recovery.
+Even though it might feel scary to think about, understanding and preparing for these possible symptoms is an important first step towards recovery.

 So let’s dive in.

 What Is a Mild Traumatic Brain Injury?

 A mild TBI is defined as a closed head injury resulting in a loss of consciousness and/or disorientation for shorter than 30 minutes.
 Concussions are the most common types of these injuries.

 In the past, most people assumed that mild TBIs had few lasting consequences.
 However, many doctors are starting to take these injuries more seriously.
 They now recognize that even small concussions can have a long-term effect on patients.

 The Long-Term Effects of Mild Traumatic Brain Injury